ocaml/ocaml.org/data/tutorials/language/1ms_00_modules.md

 In order to compile them using the [Dune](https://dune.build/) build system, at least two configuration files are required:

-* The `dune-project` file contains project-wide configuration data.
+* The `dune-project` file, which contains project-wide configuration data.
   Here's a very minimal one:
   ```lisp
    (lang dune 3.7)
   ```
-* The `dune` file contains actual build directives.
+* The `dune` file, which contains actual build directives.
 A project may have several of them, depending on the organisation of the sources.
 This is sufficient for our example:
   ```lisp